Dashboards

 -

 This bar chart displays information about the classification tags used for all the resources.
 The tags are grouped by the classification tag category.
 The chart makes it possible to see the number of resources assigned a given classification tag, as well as see all the unclassified resources.
 You can drill down to the details of a single bar by clicking the Show button.
-In the opened dialog, you can browse and download the data.
+In the dialog that opens, you can browse and download the data.

 noteThe data source query is executed once before the drilldown window opens for listing the columns that will be shown.
 All columns from the query will be presented.